cap-js/attachments/README.md

 ## Use Attachments

 > [!Note]
-> To be able to use the plugin, make sure *draft* is enabled for the entity.
+> To be able to use the plugin with UI, make sure *draft* is enabled for the entity.

 To use Attachments, simply add an element referring to the pre-defined `Attachments` type as follows: